 Most people go skiing or snowboarding only once or twice (if they’re lucky) each year, so choosing the right ski resort is crucially important.
-Val d’Isere & Morzine are both French ski resorts but they are as similar as chalk and cheese.
-Start to consider ski resorts in other countries – St Anton in Austria – and the differences become even more pronounced.
+Val d'Isere & Morzine are both French ski resorts but they are as similar as chalk and cheese.
+Start to consider ski holidays in other countries – St Anton in Austria – and the differences become even more pronounced.

-Lots of factors are considered when choosing a ski resort, the importance of each of them depends on your own personal preferences, the make-up of the group you are going on holiday with, your skiing ability, how far you wish to travel etc.
+Lots of factors are considered when choosing a ski holiday, the importance of each of them depends on your own personal preferences, the make-up of the group you are going on holiday with, your skiing ability, how far you wish to travel etc.

 Some people may think skiing is skiing, and so long as there is snow, blue sky, comfortable accommodation and good food it doesn’t matter what country you choose.
 But the experience can differ from country to country and resort to resort.
-Of course, we believe we will deliver an unforgettable ski holiday whether you decide to ski with us in France or Austria.
+Of course, we believe we will deliver unforgettable European ski holidays whether you decide to ski with us in France or Austria.

 The best ski resorts in Europe...

 Resorts vary enormously in some key respects – charm, convenience and scenery.
 At the extremes there are the handful of rather hideous, modern apartment block resorts thrown up in France in the 1960’s and the captivating, charming villages which you can find in Austria.

-Some ski resorts are sprawling, whereas others are surprisingly compact.
+Some European ski resorts are sprawling, whereas others are surprisingly compact.
 Of course, the proximity of the chalet or hotel to the pistes determines how much walking or bussing you may need to do.